 This is usually where the Applicant attorney wakes up.
 He did not monitor the reporting, did not read your Petition, did not respond, and did not attempt to designate a different physician.
 Now the Applicant is wondering why he is being torn away from the TD breast of Doctor Jones.
 Action must be taken.
 He may file an Appeal with the WCAB branch requesting a Hearing with a DOR.
 The process is similar to a Rehabilitation Appeal.
 If no DOR is filed, the matter will likely sit around until the Defense files to enforce the Order Granting the change of PTP.

-Since the Applicant/Attorney usually is confused or overworked, I will file the DOR for them if an Appeal is submitted.
-We all win when the matter is finally resolved, and I already have the momentum.
-I have yet to have a WCJ reverse a favorable AD Determination at Trial.
+Since the Applicant/Attorney usually is confused or overworked, file the DOR for them if an Appeal is submitted.
+We all win when the matter is finally resolved, and you already have the momentum.
+In these circumstances it is unlikely that the WCJ will reverse a favorable AD Determination at Trial.

 © 2000 George E. Corson IV